Category: Chart and Graphics

 • In general start each axis from zero; if the graph is too large, indicate a break in the grid.

-further reading about Graphic Presentation of data go to https://en.wikipedia.org/wiki/Chart
+For further reading about the Graphical Presentation of data go to https://en.wikipedia.org/wiki/Chart

-Before performing any statistical calculation (even the simplest one), data should be tabulated or plotted especially if they are of quantitative nature and are few in number (few observations) to visualize the shape of the distribution.
+Before performing any statistical calculation (even the simplest one), data should be tabulated or plotted especially if they are quantitative and are few (few observations) to visualize the shape of the distribution.

-A stem and leaf plot is a way of summarizing the set of data measured on an interval scale in condensed form.
-Stem and leaf plot are often used in exploratory data analysis, and help to illustrate the different features of the distribution of the observed data.
+A stem and leaf plot summarizes the set of data measured on an interval scale in condensed form.
+Stem and leaf plots are often used in exploratory data analysis and help to illustrate the different features of the distribution of the observed data.
 A basic stem and leaf display contains two columns separated by a vertical line.
-The left side of the vertical line contains the stems while the right side of the vertical line contains the leaves.
+The left side of the vertical line contains the stems while the right side contains the leaves.
 It is customary to sort the values within each stem from smallest to largest.
 In this statistical technique (to present a set of data), each numerical value is divided into two parts

 1. Leading Digit(s)